Tam-Taro/Advanced-SEL-Filtering/README.md

  - Under `Deduplicator`, select all 3 `Detection Methods`.
 Set to `Aggressive` for `Multi-Group Behaviour`.
 Leave everything else as default (Single Result).

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.Leave all remainder filters setting, `Excluded` `Included` and `Required` boxes empty.
+> Leave all remainder filters setting, `Excluded` `Included` and `Required` boxes empty.
 As tempting as it sounds to select `Exclude Uncached` or set your `Result Limits`, my SEL will do that for you.
 This is the first troubleshooting step if your sort/filter looks off!